 Format of the Proposal Narrative: The Proposal Narrative will be submitted as an attachment in JustGrants.
-The attached document should be double-spaced, using a standard 12-point size font; have no less than 1-inch margins; have numbered pages; and should not exceed 30 pages.
+The attached document should be double-spaced, using a standard 12-point size font; have no less than 1-inch margins; have numbered pages; and should not exceed 20 pages.
 If the Proposal Narrative does not comply with these restrictions, OJP may consider such noncompliance in peer review and in final award decisions.
-Please note: Tables, charts, and graphs included in the proposal narrative can be created in a legible font smaller than 12 point and will count toward the page limit.
+Tables, charts, and graphs included in the proposal narrative will count towards the page limit and may use a legible font smaller than 12-point.